Chordless cycle filtrations for dimensionality detection in complex networks via topological data analysis: Introduction

-However, the concept of network dimensionality remains largely unexplored within TDA.
-In network science, it has been addressed within the framework of network geometry~\cite{boguna2021network}.
-A~model-driven approach~\cite{almagro2022detecting} leverages the geometric $\mathbb{S}^D / \mathbb{H}^{D+1}$ model~\cite{serrano2008self,budel2024random}, which reproduces the observed connectivity of real networks, to reveal their intrinsic dimensionality in a latent hyperbolic space, where nodes are more likely to be connected if they are closer to each other.
-The real network's specific dimension is determined by projecting the frequencies of chordless cycles of varying lengths onto the background model's configuration space.
-This technique revealed ultra low-dimensional structures in real networks~\cite{almagro2022detecting} previously masked by apparent high-dimensionality.
-An alternative methodology to determine network dimensionality within the same modeling framework uses an embedding technique, named $D$-Mercator~\cite{jankowski2023d}, to produce multidimensional maps of real networks in $(D+1)$-hyperbolic space.
-The maps are used to estimate intrinsic dimensionality in terms of navigability and community structure, producing results consistent with the configuration space approach.
+In network science, several non-equivalent definitions of dimensionality that probe different aspects of structure and dynamics have been proposed in the literature.
+Topological shortest pahts have been used to define chemical or fractal (box-counting) dimension~\cite{eguiluz2003effective,song2007calculate,shanker2007defining,wei2014new,kim2007box}, including networks with explicit geometrical embedding~\cite{daqing2011dimension}; related to this, metric dimension is defined as the smallest number of nodes required to identify all other nodes uniquely based on shortest path distances~\cite{tillquist2023getting}; correlation dimension is computed from network trajectories of random walkers~\cite{lacasa2013correlation}; and spectral dimension depends on the spectral properties of the graph Laplacian~\cite{PhysRevLett.76.1091,avrachenkov2019eigenvalues}.
+The problem has also been addressed within the framework of network geometry~\cite{boguna2021network}.
+A~model-driven approach~\cite{almagro2022detecting} leverages the geometric $\mathbb{S}^D/\mathbb{H}^{D+1}$ model~\cite{serrano2008self,budel2024random}, which reproduces the observed connectivity of real networks, to reveal their intrinsic dimensionality in a latent hyperbolic space, where nodes are more likely to be connected if they are closer to each other.
+The real network's specific dimension is determined by projecting the frequencies of chordless cycles of varying lengths onto the background model's statistical configuration space.
+This technique revealed ultra-low-dimensional structures in real networks previously masked by apparent high-dimensionality~\cite{almagro2022detecting}.
+This includes, for instance, tissue-specific biomolecular networks being extremely low-dimensional, brain connectomes being close to the three dimensions of their anatomical embedding, and social networks and the Internet, requiring slightly higher dimensionality.
+Within the same modeling framework, an alternative method for determining network dimensionality uses an embedding technique, named $D$-Mercator~\cite{jankowski2023d}, to produce multidimensional maps of real networks in $(D+1)$-hyperbolic space whose dimensionality strongly shapes network properties, including community diversity~\cite{budel2024random,desy2023}.
+The maps are used to estimate intrinsic dimensionality based on navigability and community structure, yielding results consistent with the statistical configuration space approach.